nis65/multiroom/README.md

         <port>8000</port>
     </listen-socket>

-#### ices: ffmpeg (with local test file)
+#### iceS: ffmpeg (with local test file)

-There are many programs that can be used as *ice*, I started first with `ices2` which is configured via xml files similar to the icecast server.
+There are many programs that can be used as *iceS*, I started first with `ices2` which is configured via xml files similar to the icecast server.
 I discovered  `ffmpeg` later and am working now with this only - it is much simpler for me to see all relevant parameters on the command line than set options dispersed in an xml file.
 In order to play an audio file to the icecast server, use

     ffmpeg -re -loglevel warning \
            -i the_girl_tried_to_kill_me.wav  \